Washington RN Licensing Guide

 Fingerprinting Requirements

 Washington State law authorizes the DOH to obtain fingerprint background checks for applicants seeking nurse licensure by endorsement or exam.
-The Nursing Commission emails fingerprinting instructions to Washington nursing license applicants once it’s received their application.
+The WABON emails fingerprinting instructions to Washington nursing license applicants once it’s received their application.
 Criminal background checks are completed through the Washington State Patrol and the Federal Bureau of Investigation.

 Live Scan Fingerprint Process for Applicants in Washington

 Applicants in Washington may complete electronic fingerprinting, called Live Scan, at an IdentoGO by IDEMIA center in Washington State.
 They must receive their fingerprinting instructions and wait one business day before scheduling their appointment with IdentoGO.
 The fee for Live Scan fingerprinting and state and federal background checks is $49.25.
-The Nursing Commission receives background check results electronically directly from the Washington State Patrol.
+The WABON receives background check results electronically directly from the Washington State Patrol.
 Applicants with questions may call 360-236-4703.

 Fingerprinting Process Outside of Washington

 Applicants outside of Washington must submit their fingerprints using a standard Form FD-258 fingerprint card.
 They must get these cards from the agency collecting their fingerprints.
-The Nursing Commission doesn’t supply these cards.
+The WABON doesn’t supply these cards.
 Once the applicant completes their fingerprint card, they must place the card, their fingerprinting instructions letter, and a check or money order for $34.25 made payable to the Department of Health in full-size manila envelope and mail it to:

 Washington State Department of Health-Credentialing